jnsbyr/esp8266-intexsbh20/README.md

 ## Building your own WiFi remote control

-For the [hack](#hacking-the-sb-h20) described above no modification of the SB-H20 was not needed.
+For the [hack](#hacking-the-sb-h20) described above no modification of the SB-H20 was needed.

-This was good enough for a lab test but no permanent solution.
+This was good enough for a lab test but not for a permanent solution.
 To keep the required modifications of the pool to a minimum an extension cable is needed to attach the WiFi remote control to the Intex control panel.
 I could not find a supplier that sells the Intex plugs separately.
 But if you have access to a 3D printer you should have a look at this